segmentio/analytics-node/README.md

 **How do I know when __any__ messages are flushed?**

-You can use the `analytics` client to know when any messages are flushed, or any errors occur.
+You can use the `analytics` client as an event emitter to listen for any flushes or errors.

 ```javascript
 var analytics = require('analytics-node');